kranux/soft-skills/README.md

-# soft-skills (Negotiation, selling ideas, convincing others, etc)
+# [WIP] Soft Skills: negotiation, selling ideas, convincing others, etc

+## How it started

+During routine 1:1 meeting with my HR manager we agreed that it would be really beneficial for my further career to work harder on soft (professional / human) skills.
+That's why we formed an initial (seed sentence):

-Seed sentence: "Investigate possible learning sources about negotiation, selling and convincing others about your own solutions"
+> "Investigate possible learning sources about negotiation, selling and convincing others about your own solutions"

+Main focus was to collect online articles on topic.
+After initial research and some googling I had quite a big list of articles to process and some keywords I'm interested in.

+Initial work was done in Evernote app with periodic email share of progress with my manager.
+Later on I decided that it would be easier to manage work as Github repository.
+That's how this project started.

-Keywords
+### Keywords

 Primary: negotiation, selling ideas, convincing others

 Secondary: influence others, persuasion, assertiveness, reasoning, argumentation, pitching ideas,

 Tertiary: body language, conflict solving, story-telling, presenting, winning people, earn respect, gain appreciation, emotional intelligence, communication skills, body language, nonverbal communication, diplomacy, dispute resolution, leadership, haggle, conflict resolution

+## Negotiation

 Negotiation is a dialogue between two or more people or parties intended to reach a beneficial outcome over one or more issues where a conflict exists with respect to at least one of these issues.
 [10]